An Iroha entity that is able to perform specified set of actions. Each account belongs to one of existing domains.

 - height — a number of blocks in the chain up to the block

 - timestamp — Unix time (in milliseconds) of block forming by a peer

-- body — transactions, which successfully passed validation and consensus step
+- array of transactions, which successfully passed validation and consensus step

 Any application that uses Iroha is treated as a client.